 Mentoring

-All Fellows and Affiliate members of the College can be part of mentoring the next generation of psychiatrists.
+All Fellows and Affiliate members of the College can apply to be part of the Program.
+As a mentor, you can offer trainees and early career psychiatrists non-supervisory support in a confidential, non-judgmental setting.

 Being a RANZCP mentor provides you with the opportunity to:

-- mentor in your subspecialty or interest area and support those who are interested in a future career in these areas
+- support those who are interested in a future career in your subspeciality or interest area

-- introduce mentees to other Fellows and Affiliate members and share professional networks and interest areas
+- introduce your mentee to other Fellows and Affiliate members

 - reflect on your own practice/experience

-- complete an eligible CPD learning activity (category 4.7: College Activities)
+- claim mentoring as an eligible CPD learning activity (category 4.7: College Activities)

 - expand professional development goals